LATE MARCH, 2023: You can now download a large, free preview of the book. See the “Free Preview” section below.

 “I know what they’re doing, and I know why they’re doing it.”

 I believe this book is the fastest, simplest way for OOP developers to start learning FP.

-As always, I hope you like this new functional programming book, and I hope it’s helpful.
+If you’re interested in learning functional programming, I hope you enjoy this book, and I hope it’s helpful.

 Errata (bugs/issues in the book)

 In the place where I use this in the book:

 I should have used something like this instead:

 type Money = BigDecimal // do this type Money = Long // OR this